cloudera-labs/hms-mirror/setup.md

 `mvn clean install`

 Produces a 'tarball' that can be distributed.
-Copy the `target/hms-mirror-<version>-dist.tar.gz` to an edge node on the **UPPER** cluster.
+Copy the `target/hms-mirror-<version>-dist.tar.gz` to an edge node on the **RIGHT** cluster.

 ### Obtaining Pre-Built Binary